decimoplays/CStat-Project/report.md

 </table>
 </div>

-Among the tested ARIMA configurations, the ARIMA(0, 1, 1) model is the most parsimonious and best-performing in terms of AIC and BIC.
+Among the tested `ARIMA` configurations, the `ARIMA(0, 1, 1)` model is the most parsimonious and best-performing in terms of `AIC` and `BIC`.

 ##### Residuals
-To validate the adequacy of the best non-seasonal model (ARIMA(0,1,1)), we analyzed its residuals.
+To validate the adequacy of the best non-seasonal model (`ARIMA(0,1,1)`), we analyzed its residuals.

 <div align="center">
   <img src="figures/arima_residuals.png" alt="Residuals plot of the ARIMA(0,1,1) model" width="500"/>
   <p><em>Figure 19.
 Residuals plot of the ARIMA(0,1,1) model</em></p>
 </div>

 The residuals oscillate around zero with no obvious trend or seasonal pattern, which is a good indication of model adequacy.

-The ACF plot shows no significant autocorrelation beyond lag 0, all ACF spikes fall within the 95% confidence band.
+The `ACF` plot shows no significant autocorrelation beyond lag 0, all ACF spikes fall within the 95% confidence band.

-The PACF also shows no significant lags.
+The `PACF` also shows no significant lags.

-In conclusion, the ARIMA(0,1,1) model is well specified.
+In conclusion, the `ARIMA(0,1,1)` model is well specified.
 The residuals show no significant autocorrelation or structure, confirming that this model captures the underlying dynamics of the differenced series.

 #### SARIMA configuration
-To incorporate potential seasonal dynamics, we estimated multiple SARIMA models combining the previously optimal non-seasonal structure ARIMA(0,1,1) with various seasonal components.
+To incorporate potential seasonal dynamics, we estimated multiple `SARIMA` models combining the previously optimal non-seasonal structure `ARIMA(0,1,1)` with various seasonal components.

 <div align='center'>
 <style scoped>